qunitjs/node-qunit/readme.md

     var testrunner = require( "qunit" );

+    Defaults:

+    {
-    // set it to true if you want to report only errors testrunner.options.errorsOnly = false;
+        errorsOnly: false, // set it to true if you want to report only errors

-    // set it to false if you want to get error stack in report
+        errorStack: true, // set it to false if you want to get error stack in report
-    testrunner.options.errorStack = true;

-    // print a summary about all tested stuff after finish testrunner.options.summary = true;
+        summary: true, // print a summary about all tested stuff after finish
+        coverage: true, // display coverage

-    // add paths to require of test environment testrunner.options.paths = require.paths;
+        paths: null // add paths to require of test environment }

+    // to change any option - change it :)

+    testrunner.options.optionName = value;

     // one code and tests file
     testrunner.run({
         code: "/path/to/your/code.js",